 National board of directors

-The ADEA Board (Board) has 8 Directors 5 of whom are CDEs and 3 can be Independent Directors.
+The ADEA Board has 9 Directors 6 of whom are CDEs and 3 can be Independent Directors.

 The Board elects three (3) Office Bearers – President, Vice-President and Finance Director – from among its Directors.
 The President and other Office Bearers are elected at the Board meeting preceding the Annual General Meeting held during the ADEA-ADS Annual Scientific Meeting.